blackthorne18/oldsite2/work.md

 **Beta-cells in Gut Producing Insulin (BIG-PIE)** *February 2020 - October 2020*
 <p class='container' style='24px'>
-- A new method of providing insulin to patients with diabetes
+<li>A new method of providing insulin to patients with diabetes</li>
-- Helped Brainstorm project ideas during the nascent stage
+<li>Helped Brainstorm project ideas during the nascent stage</li>
-- Helped with building the Project Website
+<li>Helped with building the Project Website</li>
-- Contributed to Outreach and Science Communication by conducting seminars for School students
+<li>Contributed to Outreach and Science Communication by conducting seminars for School students</li>
-- Gold Medal Winning Project at The Giant Jamboree, iGEM 2020
+<li>Gold Medal Winning Project at The Giant Jamboree, iGEM 2020</li>
 </p>
 <br>
 <hr>